xRaubey/Roomba/README.md

 Note that it may take some time to generate histograms for the result of experiments.

 # How to Run the Computer Experiments?
-Right after the interactive domain program has finished and final score has shown on terminal, a command prompt “Run experiments? ” will appear.
+Right after the interactive domain program has finished and the final score has shown in terminal, a command prompt “Run experiments? ” will appear.
 Type “Y”, “y” or press enter to run experiments automatically.